Major League Soccer: Competition format

 The MLS spring-to-fall schedule results in scheduling conflicts with the FIFA calendar and with summertime international tournaments such as the World Cup and the Gold Cup, causing some players to miss league matches.
 The schedule also causes issues with transfer windows; some players may be reluctant to sign with an MLS team during the North American midseason window while waiting for more lucrative options to appear during the European offseason, the scheduling of the window limits the number of matches new signings are able to appear in, and MLS teams can lose players in the middle of the season to European transfers, with few options to replace them.
 The MLS Cup playoffs compete for popularity and media presence with the MLB postseason, the heart of the regular season in American football (including college football and the NFL), as well as the start of the NBA and NHL regular seasons.

 On November 13, 2025, MLS announced that it will transition to a summer-to-spring schedule closer to European leagues beginning in 2027.
 The regular season will begin in mid-July, a winter break will take place from mid-December to early or mid-February, and the MLS Cup playoffs will occur in May.
 MLS stated that moving to this schedule would improve the league's competitiveness, transfer opportunities, and allow the playoffs to have more prominence and be held in warmer weather.
 Under the new schedule, the MLS Cup playoffs would now compete primarily with the NBA and NHL playoffs, but will still fall within a less-crowded period of North America's professional sports calendar.
-As part of the transition process, the league will play an abbreviated 2027 season in early 2027, followed by the 2027–28 season in July.
-In addition, MLS will replace its conference-based format with a single table divided into five regional divisions: each team will play home and away matches against each of their divisional opponents, and one match against each team in the other four divisions.
+As part of the transition process, the league will play an abbreviated 14-match regular season in early 2027, followed by the 2027–28 season in July.
+In addition, MLS will replace its conference-based format with a single table divided into five regional divisions: each team will play home and away matches against each of its divisional opponents, and one match against each team in the other four divisions.